WinningSlowly/winningslowly.org/content/pages/about.md

 Winning Slowly episodes (usually) come out every Tuesday at 7 am Eastern time.
 If unforeseen scheduling issues arise, we will add a note below accordingly.

+### Season 1

+Winning Slowly is on hiatus until July 15, when it will relaunch with the start of Season 1.
+In the meantime, feel free to listen to the episodes in Season 0, and send us thoughts, comments, and suggestions on [Twitter](https://twitter.com/winningslowly), [Facebook](https://www.facebook.com/winningslowlypodcast), or [App.net](https://app.net/winningslowly)!

 ## Who

 Chris Krycho is a [seminarian](//www.sebts.edu/ "Southeastern Baptist Theological Seminary"), [web designer](//github.com/chriskrycho), [writer](//chriskrycho.com "chriskrycho.com"), and [classical composer](//soundcloud.com/chriskrycho).